digitaldave0/docs/aws/aws/notes/aws_associate_notes_may_2021.md

 ### Private hosted Zone

-- A Private Hossted Zone is a public hosted zone which isn't public
+- A Private Hosted Zone is a public hosted zone which isn't public
 - Associated with VPCs, An is only accessible in those VPCs
-- Using accounts is supoorted via CLI/API
+- Using accounts is supported via CLI/API
 - Split-view (overlapping public and private) for Public and Internal use the same zone name

 ### CNAME vs Alias